AndyObtiva/glimmer-dsl-swt/docs/reference/GLIMMER_PACKAGING_AND_DISTRIBUTION.md

 Simply replace it with the simple path mentioned above (`"C:\Program Files\Java\jdk-16.0.2\bin"` matching your correct version number)

-If you continue to encounter trouble afterwards, reinstall JRuby to ensure it is using Java from the right path.
+Lastly, reinstall JRuby to ensure it is using Java from the right path.